skyinglyh1/docs/eth/README.md

 ### Synchronizing Relay Chain Block Headers on Ethereum

-Synchronizing relay chain block headers Ethereum also occurs in a similar manner.
-An initial block header is selected from where the synchronization process begins, and all the subsequent blocks are synchronized, including the initial block header.
+Synchronizing relay chain block headers on Ethereum also occurs in a similar manner.
+An initial block header is selected from where the synchronization process begins, and all the subsequent blocks are synchronized.

-Relay chain headers synchronized on Ethereum :
+Relay chain headers synchronized on Ethereum:

 <div align=center><img width="480" height="200" src="pic/poly_hdrs.png"/></div>